Last Updated on September 22, 2020

 For each trail, we’ll include length in miles and difficulty, based on our experiences and those of others.
 Length and difficulty levels (from Easy to Strenuous) will be listed just below individual trails and adjacent to the first mention of those within state parks.

 This post is part of our series on awesome places to visit in Western North Carolina.
-We already mentioned that some of these hikes include some of the High Country’s best waterfalls, but a few are also near Asheville, Brevard, and Cherokee.
+We already mentioned that some of these hikes include some of the area’s (and North Carolina’s best waterfalls), but a few are also near Asheville, Brevard, and Cherokee.

 Hiking Trails near Boone, Blowing Rock, and Banner Elk (Travel Times and Organization)